iteratorx/iteratorx/README.md

 As we always need to process data in parallel, we support many parallels engines: Threads(ThreadPool), Flink and RxJava.

-All parallels engines are support both JSONObject and other Parametized types.
+All parallels engines are support both JSONObject and other Parametized types, just try it.

 ### 2.1.
 Threads: using ThreadPool to process data in parallel